Federated Learning in Non-IID Settings Aided by Differentially Private Synthetic Data: Differentially Private Mean Sharing

-While prior work on data augmentation in federated learning relied on data averaging for privacy protection \cite{feddg,fedmix}, differential attacks may be used to extract individual information from such averages.
-In contrast, we rely on concepts from differential privacy to quantify the privacy provided by noisy perturbations that FedDPMS injects into latent means.
-A number of methods that attempt to prevent privacy leaks from uploaded local gradients or models have been proposed in literature \cite{fredrikson2015model,hitaj2017deep,triastcyn2020federated, DP-CGAN}.
+\begin{definition}[Gaussian noise mechanism] The Gaussian noise mechanism achieving $(\varepsilon, \delta)$ differential privacy for any deterministic function $f: \mathcal{D} \rightarrow \mathbf{R}$ is defined as where $S_f$ denotes the maximum of the absolute distance $\left|f(d)-f\left(d^{\prime}\right)\right|$, and $\sigma> \sqrt{2 \log \frac{5}{4\delta}} / \varepsilon$.
+In other word, if we add a zero-mean Gaussian noise with variance $S_{f}^{2} \sigma^2$ to the output of $f$ and set the privacy budget $\epsilon$, the confidence of the resulting mechanism $\mathcal{M}$ is $\delta \geq \frac{4}{5}\exp{(-(\sigma\epsilon)^{2}/2)}$. \end{definition} While prior work on data augmentation in federated learning relied on data averaging for privacy protection \cite{feddg,fedmix}, differential attacks may be used to extract individual information from the averages.
+This motivates using concepts from differential privacy to quantify the privacy provided by noisy perturbations that FedDPMS injects into latent means.
+In related prior work, a number of methods that attempt to prevent privacy leaks from uploaded local gradients or models have been proposed in literature \cite{fredrikson2015model,hitaj2017deep,triastcyn2020federated, DP-CGAN}.
 These methods can readily be adapted to model training and client matching in FedDPMS.
-For simplicity, in this paper we limit our attention to providing differential privacy of sharing noisy latent means.
+For simplicity, in this paper we limit our attention to characterizing differential privacy of sharing noisy latent means.
 To this end, consider $m$ latent representations $\mathbf{z_i} \in \mathcal{R}^{l}$, where $l$ is the dimension of latent representation, $1\leq i \leq m$; each client computes the $j^{th}$ element of the latent mean $\mathbf{\Bar{z}}$ by averaging the corresponding elements of the aforementioned $m$ vectors, $1\leq j \leq l$.
 Since clients reveal means of latent local data representations to the server, they may become exposed to the risk of leaking the latent representation of individual data points; this, in turn, could potentially be exploited to attempt reconstruction of raw data.
 To protect individual latent representations from a differential attack, we construct the following differential privacy mechanism.
 Let us interpret the averaging operation as a deterministic function $f(\mathbf{e})$, where vector $\mathbf{e}$ collects the $j^{th}$ elements of $m$ latent representations.
 Recall the definition of $S_{f}$,